 Add a Book Swapping Feature to Goodreads

-Research revealed that the user need I hypothesized this feature would solve was not valid: I thought this initiative would provide users an easy way to discard of unwanted books, but research revealed that users already had practices in place to solve this need.
+Research revealed that the user need I hypothesized this feature would solve was not valid: I thought this initiative would provide users an easy way to discard of unwanted books, but during user interviews, I learned that users already had practices in place to solve this need.
 On the other hand, my research revealed that users preferred reading print books and would be interested in an inexpensive way to attain books, so I pivoted to focus on this user need.

 Below is the process which led me to uncovering the real user need: